OpenWork-NZ/mdwg/docs/_defs/ResourceSeries.md

 **Series** has proven to be a difficult element to pin down for a number of reasons.
 Below is a list of issues that should be included in good practice guidance on this element:

 * Definition of this element needs to be expanded to include a definition of "series" in our context.
+The current structure supports the capture of page entry in a serial publication.
 * When a cardinality of zero to one, we need this well defined since it is conceivable that a resource may be part of multiple series depending on the definition and post of view.
 * Good practices of how one captures links to series metadata needs development.
 * The relation (if any) between series and parent metadata needs discussion.
 * The use of the three CI_Series elements are not well defined for the spatial context in which they reside.
 Further discussion is recommended.

-Until these topics are resolved I would not recommend the inclusion of series as recommended elements.
+Until these topics are resolved we do not recommend the inclusion of series as recommended elements.
 If series information is to be captured, the minimum information needed would be CI_Series > name.

 It may be better to use other elements such as `parentMetadata` or `associatedResource` to capture series type relationships.